kimnle/T1A2-Portfolio/readme.md

 This is a responsive portfolio website that works for any device.

-I designed the portfolio website to be simple (can you tell yellow is my favourite colour?).
+I designed the portfolio website to be simple.
 As yellow is the main colour I used black text to increase visibility.

 There is a logo and navigation bar at the top of every page linking to the other main pages.
 The logo links to the home page.
 When adjusted to tablet and mobile device the navigation becomes a menu icon and when clicked on pops up a list of the links to the other main pages.